> 300 URLs

 Launch

-The Sprint Missile's exit velocity was so fast that its skin glowed in the daytime.
+The Sprint Missile's exit velocity was so fast that its skin glowed.

 A heavily "airbrushed" photo of an early Sprint Launch